Republic F-105 Thunderchief: Overview

 The F-105 was a mid-wing monoplane with a 45° swept wing and tail surfaces.
 The single engine was fed by two intakes in the wing roots, leaving the nose free for a radome housing the multi-mode radar.
 Its fuselage provided room for 1184 gal of fuel and an internal bomb bay.
 The bomb bay measured 15 ft 10 in by 32 in by 32 in; it was originally designed to carry a single nuclear weapon but typically held an additional 350 gal fuel tank.
 It featured four under-wing and one centerline pylon; the two inner wing and centerline pylons were capable of accepting fuel from 450 and 650 gal drop tanks.
 Two outer dry stations were wired for missiles or bombs.
 One M61 Vulcan (initially designated T-171E3) 20 mm 6-barrel Gatling-style cannon was installed in the left side of the nose.
-A short-range AIM-9 Sidewinder air-to-air missile could be carried on each of the outer wing pylons.
+A pair of short-range AIM-9 Sidewinder air-to-air missile could be carried on each of the outer wing pylons.

 The F-105 was designed primarily for low-level interdiction and its low-altitude speed was its greatest asset when dealing with enemy fighters such as the MiG-17/J-5s and MiG-21.
 The F-105 managed 27.5 air-to-air victories.
 Based on combat experience, the F-105D was updated with a better ejection seat, additional armor, improved gun sights, and Electronic Counter Measures (ECM) pods on the wings.